UtrechtUniversity/yoda/docs/design/metadata_form.md

 ### Element types
 Any form consists of input elements or fields.
-In yoda the metadata form is comprised of the following elements:
+In Yoda the metadata form is comprised of the following elements:

 - text elements: simple length restricted input elements for text, numeric and uri’s
 - multiline text elements also known as text area’s